UserNotFoundXEption/CupaGoovno/README.md

 - Health HUD will say "DEAD" if you have more than 9 health (e.g. in Casual Mode).
 - I left a minor bug in Wally (the Bird) fight to see if you can find it.
 - If you parry Djimmi's (Genie) rings in the last phase at a certain angle you won't receive supermeter boost.
-- Gravity Globe charm won't work properly in run'n'guns.
+- Gravity Globe charm, Super Art VI and Peeshooter's Ex won't work properly in run'n'guns.
 - Peeshooter's Ex may sometimes be obscured by other things.
 - Each new Super Art will increase your save file progress by 2%, exceeding 300%.
 - Your skill issue.